WCTS: 1030 AM

 The station that is now WCTS started with a 250-watt daytime-only signal at 1010 AM.
-The station's sign-on date as WGHB is unclear; the Broadcasting Yearbook of 1964 lists the date as November 30, 1963, while the publication's 1965 edition lists the date as May 18, 1964.
-WRCR is shown as the call sign by 1965.
-By 1968, the station carried the call letters WJSW, broadcasting polka music and other formats.
+The construction permit was awarded to Gerald H. Bell trading as Ramsey Broadcasting Company on February 13, 1963, and the station bore the call sign WGHB before changing to WRCR on December 13, 1963.
+It began broadcasting as WRCR (Washington–Ramsey County Radio on May 18, 1964.
+In 1967, the station changed call signs to WJSW, broadcasting polka music and other formats.

 When WMIN dropped its longtime call letters in 1972, WJSW grabbed them and became the new WMIN.
 By this time, it was airing a full service, Middle of the Road (MOR) format.
 For many years, the station's transmitter site was located on South Century Drive in Maplewood, the city of license, where the studios were co-located.

 In the mid-1980s, the station moved to 1030 AM, along with a significant boost in daytime power.
 It continued its MOR format and briefly simulcast KARE-TV's evening news.
 WMIN played country music from 1986 to 1988 and then flipped to an oldies format, which evolved into adult standards a year later.